Juanc1to/rivulet/schema.rst

   * - quoted message id
     - the message that this message optionally quotes
     - reference to the message, in n:1 correspondence
+  * - proposal type
+    - if this message is also a proposal, this field will be set to the type of the proposal.
+Two options that I currently imagine are for summary proposals and representative proposals.
+    - string, possibly curated list
-  * - proposal summary
+  * - proposal input
-    - a description of why the author wants to propose this message to describe the current conclusions of the branch.
-If this is empty, then the message is not considered to be a proposal of conclusions.
-Would this make more sense as a boolean flag?
+    - the content of the proposal for consideration within the branch
     - text

 Reactions table